-Make any occasion POP! with these amazing Copycat Starbucks Birthday Cake Pops.
-These little bite-sized treats are so delicious and perfect gift ideas as well!
-Skip the expensive trip to Starbucks and make them at home for a fraction of the cost.
+Make any occasion POP! with these amazing Copycat Starbucks Cake Pops.
+These little bite-sized vanilla cake pops are just like the ones you’ll find at the coffee shop but made with just a handful of ingredients for a fraction of the price.

-Vanilla Frosting: This can be store-bought or made right at home.
+- Vanilla Frosting: This can be store-bought or made right at home.
 Homemade frosting is super simple to make.
-You can follow this simple Homemade Frosting Recipe.
+You can follow this easy Homemade Frosting Recipe.

-Popsicle Sticks: You can also use white sticks for suckers, or candies
+- Popsicle Sticks: You can also use white sticks for suckers.

 How To Make Copycat Starbucks Birthday Cake Pops